hexojs/site/source/docs/themes.md

 {% note info Custom layout %}
 If you set a custom for your posts.
 You have to add a new layout file in `layout` folder or it'll fallback to `post` layout.
 Page variables in the custom layout is same as `post` layout.
 {% endnote %}

+### scripts

+Script folder.
+JavaScript files in this folder will be loaded when Hexo started.
+This feature requires Hexo 2.4 and above.

+For more info, see [plugins](plugins.html).

 ### source